acbsp/bonafide.guru/en/contents.rst

 translated to more than seventy five languages of the world.
 "Bhaktivedanta Book Trust" (the publishing founded by Him in 1972) is the biggest publisher of the works on Indian philosophy and religion in the world.
-Even though Srila Prabhupada was always totally occupied He never stopped writing His books.
-Works of Srila Prabhupada form unexcelled, authentic encyclopedia of Vedic philosophy, religion and culture.
+Even though |SP| was always totally occupied He never stopped writing His books.
+Works of |SP| form unexcelled, authentic encyclopedia of Vedic philosophy, religion and culture.

-In the West Virginia Srila Prabhupada has founded a spiritual commune "New Vrindavana" and incorporated in the west the Vedic system of education founding the *Gurukul* in Dallas.
+In the West Virginia |SP| has founded a spiritual commune "New Vrindavana" and incorporated in the west the Vedic system of education founding the *Gurukul* in Dallas.
 Majestic Krishna-Balaram temple and the hotel for pilgrims from the whole world were built in Vrindavan.
 Temples were also built in Mayapure, Bombay and many other great cities of India.
-Regardless His old age Srila Prabhupada has gone round the world fourteen times within twelve years, lecturing on all five continents, where He has established hundred eight splendid Krishna temples and cultural centers of ISKCON.
+Regardless His old age |SP| has gone round the world fourteen times within twelve years, lecturing on all five continents, where He has established hundred eight splendid Krishna temples and cultural centers of ISKCON.

-The greatness of His Divine Grace Srila Prabhupada is infinite, like a boundless ocean.
+The greatness of |HDGSP| is infinite, like a boundless ocean.
 Even thousands of Ananta-Sesha’s tongues are not enough to glorify Him fully.
-All that was created by Srila Prabhupada is a treasure, invaluable gift for the whole mankind and the most important and amazing among all the things He has created, are His Divine books, shining like a sun in this pitch-darkness of *Kali-yuga* ignorance.
+All that was created by |SP| is a treasure, invaluable gift for the whole mankind and the most important and amazing among all the things He has created, are His Divine books, shining like a sun in this pitch-darkness of *Kali-yuga* ignorance.

-*Srila Prabhupada says*: "My books will be the law books for the next ten thousand years"
+*|SP| says*: "My books will be the law books for the next ten thousand years"

-(Srila Prabhupada statement in Los Angeles, 1976)
+(|SP| statement in Los Angeles, 1976)

-And what is more amazing is that Srila Prabhupada has *installed a unique system of*\ **transferring**\ *the transcendental knowledge (*\ **initiation**\ *)* - by means of His books which He has enriched with *Krishna-prema* -love to God.
+And what is more amazing is that |SP| has *installed a unique system of*\ **transferring**\ *the transcendental knowledge (*\ **initiation**\ *)* - by means of His books which He has enriched with *Krishna-prema* -love to God.
 Anyone who sincerely, with faith and